natharyan/Natural-Language-Website-Builder/README.md

 # Natural-Language-Website-Builder

-A website development tool that is unconventional from other generative AI website builders as it allows users to build website components sequentially and customise each component as per their choice.
+A website development tool that is distinct from other generative AI website builders as it allows users to build website components sequentially and customise each component as per their choice.

 I have used nltk for tokenization and pyweb.io for generating the UI components.
 Pyweb.io can be replaced with any frontend templates of your choice.